-The 3-axis gimbal of DJI Mavic 3 Classic provides stabilization for the camera, allowing you to capture clear and stable images and video.
-The control tilt range is $-90^\circ$ to $+35^\circ$ and the control pan range is $-5^\circ$ to $+5^\circ$ .
+The 3-axis gimbal of DJI Mavic 3 provides stabilization for the camera, allowing you to capture clear and stable images and video.
+The control tilt range is -90° to +35°.

 Use the gimbal dial on the remote controller to control the tilt of the camera.
 Alternatively, enter the camera view in DJI Fly.
-Press the screen until the camera adjustment bar appears.
-Drag the bar up or down to control the tilt and left or right to control the pan.
+Press the screen until an adjustment bar appears and drag up and down to control the tilt of the camera.